kangarko/docs/docs/bans/index.md

 # :fontawesome-solid-cube: Bans

-Welcome to the **Bans** wiki!

-## Purpose

-**Bans** is a punishment plugin that allows users to kick, mute, soft mute, ban, and freeze players.
+`Bans` is a punishment plugin that allows users to kick, mute, soft mute, ban, and freeze players.
 It also has a reporting system.
 Additionally, it supports cross-network functionality, making it versatile for various server setups.

 ## Features